Taking Care of Yourself After Delivery at UPMC

 - Coping ability: balancing activities such as meal preparation, shopping and cleaning

-- Sexual drive: decreased sex drive and fear of being hurt or put into discomfort
+- Sexual drive: decreased sex drive and fear of being hurt or discomfort

 Attending to Your Needs